Smooth Generalized Interval Exchange Transformations with Wandering Intervals, from explicit Derived from pseudo-Anosov maps: Introduction

-Most of the work is carried in Section \ref{sect:technicalities}.
-We prove several technical results concerning the domain and the regularity of $v^s$.
-In particular, we prove that $v^s$ extends to $S_g \smallsetminus \Sigma$ into a Lipschitz continuous vector field (Theorem \ref{thm:vs_lipschitz}) which satisfies (\ref{eq:commut_diff}) everywhere.
-Under an additional assumption on the regularity of $f$, we prove that $v^s$ is $\mathcal{C}^1$ (Theorem \ref{thm:vs_C1}).
-We also prove that the homotopy between $\varphi$ and $f$ induces a homotopy between $v^s$ and the constant vector field spanning the stable foliation of $\varphi$ (Theorem \ref{thm:regularity_beta_vs}).
+Most of the work is carried in Section~\ref{sect:technicalities}.
+We prove in Theorems~\ref{thm:vs_bounded_continuous} and \ref{thm:vs_lipschitz} that $v^s$ can be extended over $S_g \smallsetminus \Sigma$ into a Lipschitz continuous vector field satisfying (\ref{eq:commut_diff}).
+Under a stronger assumption occurring in the construction of $f$, we prove that the extension of $v^s$ is $C^1$ (Theorem~\ref{thm:vs_C1}).
+We also prove that the homotopy between $\varphi$ and $f$ induces a homotopy between $v^s$ and the constant vector field spanning the stable foliation of $\varphi$ (Theorem~\ref{thm:regularity_beta_vs}).
 By integration of $v^s$, we get a flow $h_t$ that satisfies because of (\ref{eq:commut_diff}), for all $x$ in $S_g \smallsetminus \Sigma$ and $t$ in $\mathbbm{R}$ whenever both sides are well defined.
-Using this commutation relation we deduce that $K$ is connected and that $f:K \to K$ is topologically transitive.
+Using this commutation relation we deduce that $K$ is connected (Theorem~\ref{thm:K_connected}) and that $f:K \to K$ is topologically transitive (Theorem~\ref{thm:f_transitive_on_K}).
 A similar commutation relation is used by Butterley--Simonelli \cite{Butterley2020parabolic} where a parabolic flow is renormalized by a partially hyperbolic map on some 3-dimensional manifold.

-In Section \ref{sect:f_is_mixing} we prove that $f$ is mixing with respect to a measure supported by $K$.
-Because of the commutation relation (\ref{eq:commut_flow}) and the usual functional characterization of mixing, it is sufficient to prove that $h_t$ is uniquely ergodic in order to prove that $f$ is mixing.
-This last step is done by considering the induced GIET $T$ by $h_t$ to some transversal interval.
-Using the homotopy of vector fields, we prove that $T$ follows the same full path as a self-similar IET $T_0$ during the Rauzy--Veech algorithm, hence $T$ is semi-conjugated to $T_0$ by a result of Yoccoz \cite[Proposition 7]{yoccoz2005echanges} -- this proves Theorem \ref{thm:giet_wandering_intervals}.
-Unique ergodicity of $h_t$ will then follow from writing $h_t$ as the suspension flow of $T$.
+In Section~\ref{sect:f_is_mixing} we consider the GIET $T$ obtained as the Poincar\'e map of $h_t$ to some transversal interval.
+Using the homotopy between vector fields, we prove that $T$ follows the same full path as a self-similar IET $T_0$ during the Rauzy--Veech algorithm, hence $T$ is semi-conjugated to $T_0$ by a result of Yoccoz \cite[Proposition 7]{yoccoz2005echanges} -- this proves Theorem~\ref{thm:main_1}.
+Unique ergodicity of $h_t$ then follows by writing $h_t$ as the suspension flow of $T$.
+Because of the commutation relation (\ref{eq:commut_flow}) and the usual functional characterization of mixing, $f$ is mixing with respect to the unique invariant measure of $h_t$.

-Section \ref{sect:perturbation_regular_point} is devoted to extending results of Sections \ref{sect:technicalities} and \ref{sect:f_is_mixing} to a slightly different construction than the one in Section \ref{sect:construction_and_attractor}.
-There, instead of perturbing a pseudo-Anosov map at conical points, the perturbation is done near a regular fixed point.
-Most of the results obtained in previous sections hold in this setting.